top of page

 B.Sc., Ph.D.

-I am The Olson Laboratory Project Translation Coordinator.
-I help team members with their publications, grant applications, and any other communication materials.
+I was The Olson Laboratory Project Translation Coordinator from 2021-2024.
+I helped team members with their publications, grant applications, and other communication materials.
+My motto is succinct and clear writing!
+Currently, I assist the lab with some administrative tasks and help to maintain the Olson Lab website.

 AnnaNoga